 - AP credit in political science, English, art history and similar areas that do not place you out of introductory courses may still be useful in documenting your interest and foundation if you would like to study or work in these areas while at Duke or in the summer.

 - AP credit in biology, chemistry, English, math, physics, psychology and statistics are useful for premed/prehealth students, as these may fulfill requirements of medical, dental, veterinarian, and other health professions schools.
 For more information, see the Prehealth website.

 Students sometimes ask which AP exams they should choose to take, since AP exams can be expensive and time-consuming.
 The general advice might be to take as many as you can in areas that you might want to study here.
 Minimally, it is advantageous to take at least two, so that you have the 2 credits that will apply toward the 34 credits needed to graduate.

-Note: Duke does not recognize AP exam results if the exam is taken after a student’s matriculation at Duke.
-Furthermore, no equivalent exams granting degree credit (e.g., CLEP, locally administered placement tests, etc.) are recognized by the University.
+Duke does not recognize any AP exams that are taken after a student begins at Duke; Duke also does not recognize equivalent exams granting degree credit (CLEP, locally administered placement tests, etc.).